lucendio/lecture-devops-infos/guide/path.md

   is going to be deployed in; usually, one would first need some kind of computer (e.g. virtual machine) or compute context (e.g. container runtime) to then configure the environment and deploy a service into it

-* only explain technologies to an extend that helps to better understand your specific solution, otherwise refer to parts of the documentation; commonly or taught (during class) knowledge can already be assumed
+* only explain technologies to an extent that helps to better understand your specific solution, otherwise refer to parts of the documentation; commonly or taught (during class) knowledge can already be assumed